Conveniently Located to Serve Dallas, Fort Worth, and the entire State of Texas

 Deep Brain Stimulation

 Deep brain stimulation involves placing electrodes deep within the brain.
-This procedure is most often used for patients with Parkinson disease or essential tremor.
+This procedure is most often used for patients with Parkinson’s disease or essential tremors.
 The use of deep brain stimulation for facial pain is considered off-label.

 The goal of the surgery is to precisely place the electrode in the part of the brain where pain signals travel through.
 Stimulation is delivered to interrupt that pain signal, often resulting in a tingling feeling in the face.
-The entire device is implanted under the skin, and includes the wire in the brain as well as the battery in the chest.
-Because this is a stimulator, it requires long term maintenance and programming.
-The procedures is effective in about 50% of patients and has risks of infection (~2%).
+The entire device is implanted under the skin and includes the wire in the brain as well as the battery in the chest.
+Because this is a stimulator, it requires long-term maintenance and programming.
+The procedure is effective in about 50% of patients and has risks of infection (~2%).

 A cingulotomy is a neurosurgical procedure that specifically targets the tissue in the part of the brain that feels chronic or severe pain.
 A person may opt for a cingulotomy when they experience any of the following: